Livestock on roads

 Dead animal removal

 Loddon Shire Council is responsible for removing dead animals from local roads and public areas.
-Please report them to the Local Laws Department by phoning (03) 5494 1200.
+Please report them to by contacting (03) 5494 1200.

 Wildlife - native